 Signs of Financial Abuse

 Financial abuse can be difficult to detect and uncover.
-The nature of financial abuse is that manipulation of the elderly person occurs and therefore consent is given by the resident.
-If you suspect you or your loved ones have been taken advantage of financially at a nursing home, look for the following possible signs:
+Financial abuse typically involves manipulating the elderly person so that they give consent.
+If you suspect you or your loved ones have been taken advantage of financially at a nursing home, there are multiple signs to look out for.

 - Unexplained expenditures